lukeredpath/betabuilder/README.md

 ### Deploying to your own server

 BetaBuilder also comes with a rather rudimentary web-based deployment task that uses SCP, so you will need SSH access to your server and appropriate permissions to use it.
+This works in the same way as the original iOS-BetaBuilder GUI app by generating a HTML template and manifest file that can be uploaded to a directly on your server.
+It includes links to install the app automatically on the device or download the IPA file.

-You will to configure betabuilder to use the 'web' deployment strategy with some additional configuration
+You will to configure betabuilder to use the `web` deployment strategy with some additional configuration:

     config.deploy_using(:web) do |web|
       web.deploy_to = "http://beta.myserver.co.uk/myapp"